cvdlab/Triangle.jl/README.md

 ## API

-Include the module (`using TRIANGLE`).
+Include the module (`using Triangle`).

-You can use Julia `?TRIANGLE.methodname` for inline documentation.
-Documentation can be read on https://cvdlab.github.io/TRIANGLE.jl/ .
+You can use Julia `?Triangle.methodname` for inline documentation.
+Documentation can be read on https://cvdlab.github.io/Triangle.jl/ .